sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_36_HalfAndFullAdder/Quiz01.md

 **Description**

-a) This circuit is called Full adder because it can add three numbers.If we can add three numbers, we can add any numbers.

-b) This circuit is called Full adder because it can add three numbers.If we can add three numbers, we can add any numbers.

-c) This circuit is called Full adder because it can add three numbers.If we can add three numbers, we can add any numbers.

-d) This circuit is called Full adder because it can add three numbers.If we can add three numbers, we can add any numbers.
+This circuit is called Full adder because it can add three numbers.If we can add three numbers, we can add any numbers.

 ---
 ---